ohmy90/sky130-ringAdders/docs/info.md

 ## How to test

-Use digital pins to get output at analog pin
+Use digital pins to get output at digital pin

 ## External hardware
-NONE
+Measuring equipment